nickzoic/nick.zoic.org/art/geeetech-a20t-assembly-and-configuration/index.md

 The tools in the box are mostly okay with the exception of the 4mm Allen key which you need to attach the gantry to the body.
-It's too small to get a decent torque on the screws.
+It's too small to get a decent torque on those screws.
 But like me you probably have a few 4mm allen keys laying around.

 I do wish they'd mentioned to attach the mylar bed before